 Artificial intelligence is the art of designing semi-autonomous computer systems, while machine learning is the art of designing systems that can reach their conclusions, and, in some cases, extrapolate without further input.

 MIT Sloan’s Artificial Intelligence: Implications for Business Strategy online program is the result of a collaboration between MIT’s Sloan School of Management and GetSmarter.
 Designed and taught by faculty and experts from MIT’s Computer Science and Artificial Intelligence Laboratory (CSAIL), the course is designed to help business leaders assess and capitalize upon the value of automation through the development of transformation roadmaps and personalized organizational strategies.

-Udacity offers a nanodegree in machine learning engineering that teaches students how to build machine learning models and apply them to data sets in areas such as education, finance, and healthcare.
-Case examples and supervised projects explore how machine learning can tackle real world issues, such as predicting housing prices in Boston, finding donors for a charity, or training a quadcopter how to fly.
+Udacity offers a nano degree in machine learning engineering that teaches students how to build machine learning models and apply them to data sets in areas such as education, finance, and healthcare.
+Case examples and supervised projects explore how machine learning can tackle real-world issues, such as predicting housing prices in Boston, finding donors for a charity, or training a quadcopter on how to fly.

-Students propose and complete a capstone project of their own by term’s end.
+Students propose and complete a capstone project of their own by the term’s end.
 Students need intermediate Python programming skills, intermediate statistical knowledge, and intermediate calculus and linear algebra mastery.
-The program is divided into two terms of three months each, with a total expected time commitment of 200 hours, at a cost of $999 per term.
+The program takes five months to complete.
 Graduates of this nanodegree program are prepared for Udacity’s advanced machine learning and artificial intelligence courses.